 - A law firm that values honesty and integrity

 Blackstone Law treats each client like family and fights for their case with the aggressive and committed representation we would provide to someone from our own families.

-Every discrimination case is unique, and every Los Angeles discrimination lawyer has a different case management style.
+Every job discrimination case is unique, and every Los Angeles discrimination lawyer has a different case management style.
 Although we cannot promise a quick fix, we will stay in constant contact as your case progresses and work to manage your expectations at every stage of the process.
-Whenever you have questions, you will be able to reach your attorneys for a quick response.
+Whenever you have questions, you will be able to reach your discrimination attorneys for a quick response.
 Your best interests are our highest priority, whether that means accepting a settlement or proceeding to trial.
 When you need dedicated, determined, and honest legal representation, contact Blackstone Law.

 The foundation of our practice is a genuine compassion for our clients.
 As employment discrimination lawyers in Los Angeles, we constantly strive to uphold the rights of the individuals we represent.
 If you would like to learn more about workplace discrimination lawsuits, consider reviewing our guide to California Employment Law.
 In this guide, we delve into more detail about your rights as an employee in California and the specific laws you should know about.
 Additionally, we will cover the legal obligations of your employer.
 To get in touch with one of our skilled employment discrimination attorneys for a free consultation, contact us here or call (310) 956-4054.